DonatiFed/wizzardsgame/README.md

 ## Gameplay Features

 * **Key Collection:** Your main objective is to collect keys by colliding with specific Non-Player Characters (NPCs).
+While the first key might be easily obtained, ***subsequent keys from the same NPC may require more persistent interaction or repeated engagement***.

 * **Door Unlocking:** Collected keys allow you to open locked doors, granting access to new areas and progressing through the game.